JupiterKwan/DailyReward_Spigot/README.md

 ## Compile

-This is a maven project made in intellij idea.
+This is a maven project made in Intellij Idea with JDK 21.
+You can edit the ```pom.xml``` file to make this project works on JDK 18+.
 To compile, simply run mvn package.
 The output JAR will be located in ```./target``` folder.